DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Menu-Driven Interface**: A user-friendly menu allows for easy interaction with the system.
 Users can add vehicles, add maintenance records, view records, and visualize data with just a few simple steps.

   This project was an excellent exercise in applying OOP principles and the MVC design pattern to create a well-structured and maintainable system.
 I had the opportunity to refine my understanding of how encapsulation, abstraction, and separation of concerns work together to create clean and reusable code, all while building a practical car maintenance tracking tool.
+* Day 357: 🏗️ Pyramid Block Counter and Visualizer in Python 🧱

+  Today, I worked on a **Pyramid Block Counter and Visualizer** in Python.
+This project calculates how many complete levels of a pyramid can be built with a given number of blocks and also visualizes the pyramid structure using ASCII art.
+Below are the key highlights:

+  - **Block Calculation**: The program calculates the number of complete levels that can be formed in a pyramid given a specific number of blocks.
+Each level of the pyramid is a square, and the number of blocks required for a level is the square of its level number (e.g., Level 1: 1 block, Level 2: 4 blocks, Level 3: 9 blocks, etc.).

+  - **Efficient Logic**: The program uses a `while` loop to iteratively determine the maximum number of levels.
+It subtracts the blocks used for each level from the total until there are no longer enough blocks to form the next level.

+  - **Visualization**: The program includes a function to draw the pyramid using ASCII art.
+Each level is represented by `[]` symbols, and the pyramid is centered by adding spaces before the blocks.
+This provides a clear and intuitive representation of the pyramid structure.

+  - **User Interaction**: The program prompts the user to input the number of blocks and then displays both the number of complete levels and the pyramid visualization.
+If there are not enough blocks to build even a single level, it informs the user accordingly.

+  - **Practical Application**: This project is a fun and practical way to explore mathematical concepts (like squares and iterative calculations) while also practicing Python programming skills, such as loops, conditionals, and string manipulation.

+  This project was a great exercise in combining mathematical logic with creative visualization.
+It reinforced my understanding of iterative problem-solving and provided an opportunity to create a visually appealing output using simple ASCII art.